mu-opensource/Morpx-docs-en/MUVS3/MUVS3_Mixly/MUVS3_Mixly_Guide_en.md

 **Initialization**

-(1)Hardware Serial Mode：Vision sensor uses serial mode to initialize the main control when connecting the main control hardware serial port.
+(1)Hardware Serial Mode: Vision sensor uses serial mode to initialize the main control when connecting the main control hardware serial port.
 The serial port is the serial communication between the main control and the computer.
 When it is used for vision sensor, computer printing characters will be disordered or communication abnormalities.

 ![](./images/Mixly_block_serial_init.png)

-(2)Software Serial Mode：Vision sensor uses serial mode, and the main controller is initialized when connecting the main control software serial port.
+(2)Software Serial Mode: Vision sensor uses serial mode, and the main controller is initialized when connecting the main control software serial port.
 The main controller can customize RX and TX pins.
 The speed of soft serial port in real environment may be too fast and unstable.
 The baud rate is not recommended to exceed 9600.

 ![](./images/Mixly_block_softserial_init.png)

-(3)Hardware I2C Mode：The vision sensor uses I2C mode to initialize the main controller when connecting the main controller I2C pins.
+(3)Hardware I2C Mode: The vision sensor uses I2C mode to initialize the main controller when connecting the main controller I2C pins.

 ![](./images/Mixly_block_i2c_init.png)